magento/merchdocs/src/customers/account-dashboard-gift-registry.md

 1. Find the registry event that you want to manage, and click **Share**.

-1. Fill in the required information.

-1. When finish, click <span class="btn">Share Gift Registry</span>.
+1. Fill in the required information, and click <span class="btn">Share Gift Registry</span>.

 ## To edit gift registry